Understanding Track Changes in Microsoft Word

 Step-by-Step Guide to Turn On Track Changes

-- In the 'Tracking' group, look for the 'Track Changes' button.
+- Click the 'Track Changes' button.

 Tips for First-Time Users